SubhashWalunj/kit-cat/README.md

 - Can upload new cat
 - Can register a vote
 - Can set favorite or remove favorite
+- Can delete the uploaded cat
 - cypress e2e test integrated

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+### `npm install`

+Make sure you install all dependencies before launching the app.

 ## Available Scripts